 Clinical featuresThis section has been translated automatically.

-- Generalized hypotrichosis: sparse hair on the head, absence of eyebrows and eyelashes, axillary and pubic hair.
+Generalized hypotrichosis: Sparse hair on the head, absence of eyebrows and eyelashes and axillary and pubes hair.
 Hypohidrosis to anhidrosis, consequently heat intolerance.
-Tendency to eczema due to reduced sebum secretion, ichthyosiform skin condition ( ichthyosis).
-Heaps of thin, brittle, grooved nails.
-Anodontia or hypodontia (missing or conical hypoplastic teeth).
-Flat bridge of the nose, bulging lips, Olympic forehead.
+Tendency to eczematization due to decreased sebaceous secretion, ichthyosiform skin condition ( ichthyosis).
+Frequently thin, brittle, grooved nails.
+Anodontia or hypodontia (missing or conical-hypoplastic teeth).
+Flat nasal bridge, bulging lips, Olympian forehead.
 Possible eye disorders, neurolabyrinthine disorders, ozaena, hypo- and dysmastia.
 Mental and other physical development normal.

-- Special type: Associated with follicular and palmoplantar keratoses and centrofacial lentiginosis.
-Tendency to inflammation of the middle ear and chronic rhinitis and bronchitis.
-Female conductors show a lack of sweat glands in some areas and occasionally hypoplasia of the nipples and reduction of dental structures.
-Rarely reduced intelligence, possibly caused by hyperthermia in childhood.
+Special type: Associated with follicular and palmoplantar keratoses and centrofacial lentiginosis.
+Tendency to middle ear infections and chronic rhinitis and bronchitis.
+Female conductors show areally absent sweat glands and occasionally hypoplasia of the nipples and reduction of dentition.
+Rarely, decreased intelligence, possibly due to hyperthermia in childhood.

 DiagnosisThis section has been translated automatically.